Guide to summer theatre in London

 The sheer number of shows, among other fantastic cultural offerings, makes London an incredibly attractive travel destination.
 If you’re thinking of visiting London during the summer holidays, here are some practical tips on what to pack and how best to manage your stay here – including your theatre trips.

-Rain or shine, when it gets warm in the summer in London, the city becomes very humid – especially in the centre of town.
+London becomes very humid whenever it’s warm – especially in the centre of town.
 And, as we explained above, not all theatres have air conditioning.
-So take a bottle of water with you wherever you go, and keep hydrating.
+So, take a bottle of water with you wherever you go.
 You can get free tap water at all theatre bars if you need a top-up.

 London is teeming with amazing historical sites and cutting-edge activities – there’s always something new to see or try.
 It can also be tiring travelling around town, especially if you’re doing something that requires concentration, like seeing a long play.
-So, ensure there is time between your activities.
+So, ensure there is time between your activities – there are lots of beautiful parks in central London where you can enjoy the fresh air and a s.
 That way you can pace yourself or be open to stumbling upon something fun and unexpected.
 It might even be a last-minute ticket deal for a show.

 Top image credit: Regent's Park Open Air Theatre.
 (Photo courtesy of theatre)